SIGNA

 Enrollment in the SIGNA program includes a year-long membership with the following components:

-A full executive functioning and communication evaluation
+A full executive function and communication evaluation

 Weekly group meetings

-The weekly group meetings are run by undergraduate Peer Coaches for first year SIGNA and by HESP graduate students for the SIGNA Launch group.
+The weekly group meetings are run by undergraduate Peer Coaches for first year SIGNA members and by HESP graduate students for the SIGNA Launch members.
 Group meetings are taught in a seminar style and involve active participation of the members as well as role plays and weekly assignments related to the topic discussed each week.

 Weekly individual sessions